The-Migus-Group/authentication-panel/oidc-authentication.md

 ### WebID

-The `sub` claim of the Access Token MUST be a WebID.
+The `sub` claim of the Access Token MUST be the user's WebID.
 This needs to be dereferenced and checked against the `iss` claim in the Access Token.
 If the `iss` claim is different from the domain of the WebID, then the RS MUST check the WebID document for a `solid:oidcIssuer` property to check the token issuer is listed.
 This prevents a malicious identity provider from issuing valid Access Tokens for arbitrary WebIDs.

 # Security Considerations